 Personal protective equipment

-For the Federation and its affiliated unions the institutions should implement the following infection control measures to ensure maximum protection for the healthcare professionals in the field.
+For the Federations and their affiliated unions the institutions should implement the following infection prevention and control measures to ensure maximum protection for healthcare professionals in the field.

 Protective measures to apply

-For all aerosol-generating medical procedures (AGMP), use a motorized air-purifying respirator (APR) or N95 mask and protective equipment for the body.
+For all aerosol-generating medical procedures (AGMPs), use a powered air purifying respiratory protective device (PAPR) or N95 mask and full-body protective equipment.

 - APR particle filter.